jemmelot/project/README.md

 - switches to switch between tooltip data at the crosshairs
 - textboxes or drop down menus to input data for calculation *(MVP)*
 - radar plot to show how well a house is suited for solar energy *(MVP)*
+- two switchable radar plots to compare changes in house features
 - results that get automatically updated when input values are changed *(MVP)*
+- radial progress bars that show the overall score of a house (bases on the average of its features scores) *(MVP)*

 ### Data sources
 ###### KNMI